 Note :: Using the utility knife is a job for an adult.
 You could also use scissors and trim a few pages at a time if you prefer.

-Drawing Prompts and Challenges for Your Art Journal
+Drawing Prompts and Challenges to Add to Art Journals for Kids

 - Cut a hole out of a page